-We propose a new theory of second order viscous relativistic hydrodynamics which does not impose any frame conditions on the choice of the hydrodynamic variables.
-It differs from Mueller-Israel-Stewart theory by including additional degrees of freedom, and its first-order truncation reduces to Bemfica-Disconzi-Noronha-Kovtun theory.
-Causality and stability hold at the linearized level if suitable conditions on transport coefficients are met.
-Apart from its conceptual implications, this new theory has potential applications to modeling the physics of quark-gluon plasma as well as viscous simulations of neutron star mergers.
-As an illustrative example we consider Bjorken flow solutions to our equations and identify variables which make an early-time attractor manifest.
+We propose a new theory of second-order viscous relativistic hydrodynamics which does not impose any frame conditions on the choice of the hydrodynamic variables.
+It differs from Mueller-Israel-Stewart theory by including additional transient degrees of freedom, and its first-order truncation reduces to Bemfica-Disconzi-Noronha-Kovtun theory.
+Conditions for causality and stability are explicitly given in the conformal regime.
+As an illustrative example, we consider Bjorken flow solutions to our equations and identify variables which make a hydrodynamic attractor manifest.

 \mysection{Introduction} Nonrelativistic viscous hydrodynamics -- the Navier-Stokes theory -- provides evolution equations for hydrodynamic variables with a vast range of applicability.
 While the physics and mathematics of this theory remain challenging still today, its formulation is textbook material \cite{LandauLifshitzFluids}.
 In contrast, the formulation of a suitable relativistic generalization of Navier-Stokes theory remains an important topic of current research.
-Strong motivation for these considerations comes from the quark-gluon plasma created in heavy-ion experiments \cite{Heinz:2013th}, which is described as a relativistic viscous fluid \cite{Romatschke:2017ejr}, and neutron star mergers, which are modeled using fluid dynamics in general relativity \cite{Baiotti:2016qnr}.
+Strong motivation for these considerations comes from the quark-gluon plasma created in heavy-ion experiments \cite{Heinz:2013th}, which is described as a relativistic viscous fluid \cite{Romatschke:2017ejr}, and neutron star mergers, modeled using fluid dynamics in general relativity \cite{Baiotti:2016qnr}.

-While the theory of relativistic ideal fluids enjoys a wide range of applications in astrophysics \cite{Rezzolla_Zanotti_book} and other fields, the incorporation of dissipation introduces qualitatively new challenges as the need to maintain relativistic causality makes it unavoidable to include additional degrees of freedom beyond those present in an ideal fluid \cite{MIS-2}.
-In the linear regime these include nonhydrodynamic modes \cite{Baier:2007ix,Florkowski:2017olj}, whose dispersion relations imply exponential suppression at late times.
-Such modes are of course expected at the microscopic level but have for a long time not been considered as an essential part of hydrodynamics, since they play the role of a regulator which ensures causality~\cite{Spalinski:2016fnj}.
-The outcome is a theory which can be viewed as a model of equilibration on par with models formulated in the language of kinetic theory \cite{Denicol:2012cn}, for example.